 First, you need to be clear about the kind of browsing experience you want to deliver.
 Slick consumer sites will often bombard visitors with product recommendations, and up-sell and cross-sell promotions using rich media content to engage and persuade.
 This kind of experience can be a major distraction for B2B buyers who want a simple, streamlined browsing experience so they can complete their purchases as quickly and smoothly as possible – and tick off another job on their ‘to-do’ list.
 Business-to-business buyers don’t want to jump through hoops – they’re looking for sites to make their job as easy as possible.

 Then there’s the issue of payment options.
 With B2C sites, adding in any complexity to the sales process can result in lower conversion rates.
 That’s why most B2C sites shy away from forcing customers to set up accounts, instead offering the option to check out as a guest using a credit card.
 We’ve seen many B2B sellers go down the same route, encouraging buyers to pay by card rather than set up an account.
 But in our opinion, these sellers are missing an opportunity.

 Nearly half of B2B purchases are made on credit terms, and with the longer sales cycles of B2B products, higher transaction values and longer-term business relationships, B2B customers are generally prepared to go through an initial account set-up process in order to benefit from streamlined service in the future.
-What’s more, where b2b eCommerce platforms are integrated with business and accounting systems, customers are also able to benefit from account-specific pricing, special terms and targeted promotions.
+What’s more, where b2b eCommerce platforms are integrated with business and accounting systems such as Sage and Pegasus, customers are also able to benefit from account-specific pricing, special terms and targeted promotions.